-The Commissioner has completed a series of consultations with children and young people in schools and non-school settings.
-She consulted with 283 children and young people and asked them what should be done about bullying.
-The Commissioner asked what bullying looks like in 2018 what they think causes someone to bully and what are some ways to prevent bullying.
+The Bullying Project commenced in 2018 when the Commissioner embarked on a series of consultations with children and young people in schools and non-school settings on the topic of bullying.
+She initially consulted with 283 children and young people, asking them what bullying looks like, what they think causes someone to bully, and what they think might be some good ways to prevent bullying from happening?

-We know that bullying is an extremely complex issue and there isn’t a one size fits all answer to dealing with the problem.
-We noted that young people who took part in these consultations gained an insight into how difficult it is for adults to find solutions.
-They told us and agreed on what doesn’t work such as walking away or simply blocking people online.
+We know bullying is an extremely complex issue and that there is no one size fits all answer to dealing with the issue.
+The South Australian children and young people who took part in the bullying consultations gained an insight into how difficult it is for adults to find solutions but emphasises to the Commissioner that simply walking away or blocking someone online does

-We carried out the consultation sessions using a creative, activity based approach.
-We asked that young people didn’t share anything personal and explored the issues in an indirect, non-confrontational way that supported them to provide their insights into possible solutions.
+The bullying consultation sessions that followed were undertaken using a creative, activity based approach where children and young people were asked not to share anything personal about individual experiences.
+Instead they were asked to explore the issues around bullying in an indirect, non-confrontational way that supported them to provide their insights.